 - Relevancy to academic goals as demonstrated through a personal statement

 - Demonstrated maturity and ability to handle independent international travel and experience

 - Diversity of academic and extracurricular activities pursued, as demonstrated in the CV or resume

 **The host university has the right to accept/reject the nominated student according to further criteria that will match their own rules and regulations.

 Exchange and Study-Abroad Information Sessions

-IPSO will hold four information sessions for students interested in applying for the fall 2022 undergraduate study abroad program on the following dates:
+IPSO will hold four information sessions for students interested in applying for the Spring 2023 undergraduate Exchange/Study Abroad program on the following dates:

 Note: All sessions are the same, so you need to pick only one to attend.

 The undergraduate exchange/Study Abroad Application Cycle for the spring 2023 semester will launch on February 24, 2022.